TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Answer: Although companies from all over Scotland can apply to host you as part of rad the majority of production companies are based in Glasgow.

-Answer: All the training will take place with TRC in Glasgow city centre.
+Answer: All the training will take place with TRC.
+Restrictions permitting, the training will take place in our Glasgow office or alternatively over zoom.

 Question: How do I submit an application?